openshift/openshift-origin-design/designs/virtualization/4.x/create-vm-dropdowns/create-vm-dropdowns.md

 - Name
 - Type changed to 'Disk content'.
 This will change the configuration below
 - Advanced drawer added containing:
-    - Inteface
+    - Interface
     - Volume mode
     - Access mode (should be automatically selected and locked to the Storage class default)
-    - Make disk bootbale checkbox (new)
+    - Make disk bootable checkbox (new)

 ![Create VM - Storage -list](img/3-2.jpg)
 Disk content dropdwon options.